 We can also have a completely different perspective, described by the metaphor: “A platform on fire” … In this case, the crisis is no longer an evil but can be viewed, under certain conditions, as necessary for success, in a world in constant evolution.
 Logically, the platform on fire can allow complacency to be seen as the real danger.
 When the fire invades the platform, everyone has to move, the status-quo is thrown out and a new start becomes possible.

 There are two ways to avoid mishaps and crises: one, preferred by big companies, is formal and rigid: structures, processes, systems, and rules.
 The other, reserved for smaller or more recent companies, is informal and flexible: influence between people, the attention of the boss, and above the rest: corporate culture.

 The problem is that these systems, especially the first one, kill the meaning of initiative or risk-taking and turn the attention inwards.
-In the event of a crisis, we immediately alert experts to “minimise the crisis”.
-Their expertise will be to (1) hide the crisis from the public to avoid generating a panic that will increase it (2) convince others that the crisis is under control (3) act to calm the situation at a minimum cost to the organisation.
+In the event of a crisis, we immediately alert experts to “minimize the crisis”.
+Their expertise will be to (1) hide the crisis from the public to avoid generating a panic that will increase it (2) convince others that the crisis is under control (3) act to calm the situation at a minimum cost to the organization.

 These systems of protection are sometimes indispensable to safeguard a company.